vemchance/BDA-SemEval4/Unimodal Baselines/readme.md

 ### TO DO:
 Requirements.txt file is missing, but you should be able to run the code and pip install from the imports.
 Need to test on multilingual data.

-Baselines not been tested - believe BERT uncased achieved around 62% accuracy on the validation set (not bad but small set)